waynegraham/registry.clir.org/_projects/2010-immigrant-and-ethnic-publishing-and-print-project.md

 ---
 layout: project
-title: "Immigrant and Ethnic Publishing and Print Project"
+title: Immigrant and Ethnic Publishing and Print Project
 ---